-In 2005, the Office of Attorney Regulation Counsel filed 17 petitions for immediate suspension.
-The petitions are filed directly with the Presiding
+In 2006, the Office of Attorney Regulation Counsel filed 17 petitions for immediate suspension.10 The petitions are filed directly with the Presiding

 Immediate suspension is the temporary suspension by the Supreme Court of an attorney's license to practice law.
 Ordinarily, an attorney's license is not suspended during the pendency of disciplinary proceedings, but when there is reasonable cause to believe that an attorney is causing or has caused immediate and substantial public or private harm, immediate suspension may be appropriate.
-Petitions are typically filed when an attorney has
+Petitions are typically filed when an attorney has converted property or funds, the attorney has engaged in conduct that poses an immediate threat to the administration of justice, or the attorney has been convicted of a serious crime.
+See C.R.C.P.
+251.8.
+Additionally, under C.R.C.P.
+251.8.5, a petition for immediate

 Disciplinary Judge or the Colorado Supreme Court.
 The Presiding Disciplinary Judge or a Justice of the Supreme Court may issue an order to show cause why the respondent-attorney should not be immediately suspended.
 The respondent-attorney may request a prompt hearing if the Supreme Court enters an order to show cause.
-In 2005, there were no trials related to petitions for immediate suspension there were however, 2 hearings related to petitions for immediate suspension.
+In 2006, there were no trials related to petitions for immediate suspension there were however, two hearings related to petitions for immediate suspension.
 Dispositions of the immediate suspension petitions are reflected in Table 21.

 Year Filed Suspended Suspended (Child Support) Suspended (Failure to Cooperate) Felony Conviction Reinstated Withdrawn Discharged /Denied Pending

+2006 17 7 0 2 3 0 1 1 3

-2005 17 6 1 4 3 0 0 2 0
+2005 17 6 1 4 3 0 0 5 0

 2004 21 6 1 4 5 1 1 2 4

 2003 19 8 0 3 2 1 3 3

 2002 8 3 3 2 1 1

 2001 18 7 1 0 0 1 9 2

 2000 8 2 1 1 2 4 2

 1999 26 10 3 1 1 7 4